Moduli spaces on the Kuznetsov component of Fano threefolds of index 2: Case-by-case description of

 \begin{thm} Suppose $Y$ is a general quartic double solid.
-The space $\mathcal{M}_\sigma(w)$ on $\Ku(Y)$ has two irreducible components $\sY$ and $\sC$, both of dimension 3.
+The space $\mathcal{M}_\sigma(w)$ has two irreducible components $\sY$ and $\sC$, both of dimension 3.
 The component $\mathcal{Y}$ is isomorphic to $Y$, and intersects $\sC$ exactly at the ramification locus $R$.
 Both components are smooth outside $R$. \end{thm}

 \begin{proof}[Proof of Theorem \ref{thm_moduliY2}] The statements about the component $\sC$ are already in Theorem \ref{thm_Section2}.
-The addition is in Lemma \ref{lem_numerics}, which implies that the inclusion $Y \setminus R \hookrightarrow \sM_\sigma(w)$ is an open immersion into a component of $\sM_\sigma(w)$ (since the tangent space at a point $p\in Y\setminus R$ is naturally isomorphic to the tangent space of its image).
+In this case, Lemma \ref{lem_numerics} implies that the inclusion $Y \setminus R \hookrightarrow \sM_\sigma(w)$ is an open immersion into a component of $\sM_\sigma(w)$ (since the tangent space at a point $p\in Y\setminus R$ is naturally isomorphic to the tangent space of its image).